Petroleum Conservation Research Association

-The Petroleum Conservation Research Association (PCRA) is an organization established in India in 1978, under the aegis of the Ministry of Petroleum and Natural Gas of Government of India that is engaged in promoting energy efficiency in various sectors of the economy.
-It helps the government in proposing policies and strategies aimed at reducing India's dependency on oil, in order to save money, reduce the environmental impact of oil use and also conserve fossil fuel.
+The Petroleum Conservation Research Association (PCRA) is an organization established in India in 1978, under the aegis of the Ministry of Petroleum and Natural Gas of Government of India.
+It is engaged in promoting efficient energy use in various sectors of the economy.
+It helps the government in proposing policies and strategies aimed at India's dependency on oil, in order to save money, reduce the environmental impact of oil use and also conserve fossil fuel.

 Mandate

 India's demand for petroleum products is increasing at a rate of approximately 3-4% per annum.
 Some of this usage, the PCRA argues, is avoidable: it sponsored a project in Delhi which is demonstrated that fuel worth Rs.
 994 cr per annum is being burnt at traffic signals due to idling of vehicles at red lights.
 Energy efficiency measures to reduce by 2% India's use of petroleum products, worth Rs.
 4 Lakh Crores per annum, could save the country's Rs.
 8,000 Crores worth of imports.

 The PCRA is mandated to promote popular awareness of the importance of energy conservation.
 It cites an international acceptance that energy efficiency measures, like turning off car engines at traffic signals and driving at speeds of 45–50 km/h, could help most countries to reduce their use of petroleum products by 20%.
 The PCRA promotes a nationwide mass media awareness campaign titled "Save Fuel Yaani Save Money", broadcast on television, radio, and in newspapers.
 The campaign mascot, Yaani, is a piggy bank, representing saving.
 The PCRA took the campaign to the India International Trade Fair – 09, where the PCRA stall featured interactive games and quizzes to promote energy efficiency.

 The PCRA aims to become a center of excellence for conservation of hydrocarbons & environment protection for sustainable development on our inherent strength.
-Its mission is to reach efficient energy utilization and environment protection leading to Improvement in Quality of Life.
+Its mission is to reach efficient energy use and environment protection leading to Improvement in Quality of Life.
 Its objectives are: